-Published on March 31st, 2023 by Nikolaos Sismanis
+Published on March 31st, 2025 by Felix Martinez

 Investing in real estate investment trusts, or REITs, can be a fruitful option for investors seeking high-income yields.
 This is due to their obligation to distribute the majority of their profits to shareholders in the form of dividends.
 Many income-focused investors, particularly retirees, find REITs appealing but usually focus on the U.S.-based ones.

-It may be wise to explore opportunities beyond the U.S. market, as there are reliable dividend-paying REITs in other countries.
+Exploring opportunities beyond the U.S. market may be wise, as reliable dividend-paying REITs exist in other countries.
 Canada, in particular, features several REITs that boast decades of consistent shareholder value creation.
-One such is Canadian Apartment Properties Real Estate Investment Trust (CDPYF).
+Canadian Apartment Properties Real Estate Investment Trust (CDPYF) is one such company.

-Canadian Apartment Properties REIT stands out among other REITs, as it offers monthly dividend payments, whereas most REITs provide dividends on a quarterly basis.
+Canadian Apartment Properties REIT stands out among other REITs because it offers monthly dividend payments, whereas most REITs provide dividends quarterly.

-While there are a few other REITs that also offer monthly dividends, this is a distinguishing feature that sets Canadian Apartment Properties REIT apart from the pack.
+While a few other REITs also offer monthly dividends, this distinguishing feature sets Canadian Apartment Properties REIT apart from the pack.
 This is especially true in this case, as the company has paid a monthly dividend consistently since 1998 and has never cut it despite the hardships that have arisen since.

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter, like dividend yield and payout ratio) by clicking on the link below:

-Canadian Apartment Properties REIT offers a dividend yield of more than 3% at current prices, which is notably higher than the broad market’s dividend yield, as that stands at about 1.6% right now.
+Canadian Apartment Properties REIT offers a dividend yield of more than 3.6% at current prices, which is notably higher than the broad market’s dividend yield, which stands at about 1.4% right now.

-The above-average dividend yield and the fact that Canadian Apartment Properties makes monthly dividend payments make the REIT worthy of research for income investors.
+The above-average dividend yield and Canadian Apartment Properties monthly dividend payments make the REIT worthy of research for income investors.
 This article will discuss the investment prospects of Canadian Apartment Properties (in short, CAPREIT) in detail.

 Business Overview

 CAPREIT is Canada’s largest real estate investment trust.
-The company owns approximately 59,689 suites, including townhomes and manufactured housing sites, in Canada.
-Further, the company, directly and indirectly, owns a 66% equity stake in European Residential Real Estate Investment Trust, another publicly-traded Canadian REIT.
-Through this investment, the company also owns approximately 6,900 suites in the Netherlands.
+The company owns approximately 45,154 suites, including townhomes and manufactured housing sites, in Canada.
+Further, the company, directly and indirectly, owns a 66% equity stake in European Residential Real Estate Investment Trust, another publicly traded Canadian REIT.
+The company also owns approximately 6,900 suites in the Netherlands through this investment.

 Source: Investor Presentation